karinashah/recipes-ratings-analysis/README.md

 Since the p-value we obtained (0.0001) is below the significance level of 0.05, we reject the null hypothesis.
 This suggests that people do not rate all recipes uniformly and tend to give lower ratings to recipes with more carbohydrates.
 A possible explanation for this finding is that individuals may be mindful of health risks associated with higher-carb foods, and might even prefer diets such as a keto or paleo diet where carbohydrates are heavily cut down on.

+## Framing a Prediction Problem

+We aim to develop a model that predicts the **average rating (`avg_rating`)** of a recipe based on its nutritional composition and other recipe attributes.
+Understanding how different factors influence user ratings can help recipe creators optimize their dishes to better align with consumer preferences.
+We also previously identified a correlation between ratings and recipes with a carbohydrate proportion higher than the average.
+This suggests that the proportion of carbohydrates may be a gzood predictor of a recipe's rating.

+This is a **multiclass classification problem**, as the target variable, `avg_rating`, is a categorical, ordinal variable and can take one of five possible values: **1, 2, 3, 4, or 5**.
+Our response variable is `avg_rating`, representing the overall user rating for a recipe.
+We chose to predict this variable instead of individual ratings to reduce noise and ensure a more reliable measure of recipe quality.

+To evaluate our model, we will use the F1 score instead of accuracy, since the distribution of ratings is going to be skewed a lot to the left, since most of the ratings in the dataset are 4's and 5's.
+Using accuracy might make the model's performance biased since there would be imbalanced classes.

+Before making our predictions, we have access to all the columns in the `rating` dataset, as listed in the introduction.
+These columns serve as features related to the recipes themselves, meaning they are available even if no ratings or reviews have been submitted.

+## Baseline Model

+## Final Model

+## Fairness Analysis